icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [SketchUp](https://www.sketchup.com/) - Easy to use interactive 3D modeling software for planning and design applications.
 Supported by a rich asset library for creating neighborhood designs.

 - [Rhino](https://www.rhino3d.com/) - This is a commercial 3D computer graphics and computer-aided design application software.
 Rhino has had multiple plug-ins built on top of it including Grasshopper and the Urban Network Analysis toolbox to enable complex modeling and analysis.

+- [Adobe Creative Suite](https://www.adobe.com/creativecloud.html) - Adobe's collection of 20+ desktop and mobile apps and services for photography, design, video, web, UX, and more.
+Popular products include Photoshop, Adobe Illustrator, and others.

+- [GIMP](https://www.gimp.org/) - GIMP is an open cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.

+- [Inkscape](https://inkscape.org/) - Inkscape is vector-based, open graphic manipulation tool often used as a counterpart to GIMP.

 ### Urban Planning Tools and Platforms
 - [ArcGIS Urban](https://www.esri.com/en-us/arcgis/products/arcgis-urban/overview) - ArcGIS Urban enables planners and design professionals to publish living plans and collaborate across teams with a web-based 3D application that supports scenario planning and impact assessment.